 * Fate of ocean plastic remains a mystery (Nature.com)

 * Microscopic diatoms with taste for marine refuse could help clean up (South China Morning Post, reporting research).

 * Microscopic creatures could be helping reduce marine garbage on the ocean (News International, reporting research).

-However News also surfaced wrong-headed claims that plastic “doesn’t biodegrade” or never degrades, all in a range of low-grade news sources.
+However News also surfaced simplistic (and in most cases wrong) claims that plastic “doesn’t biodegrade” or never degrades, all in a range of low-grade news sources.